-READING F PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Integration o f Knowledge and Ideas · ELA-Literacy.
+READING PLUS EXEMPLARS STANDARD CLUSTER ALIGNMENT READING STEM WRITING PROMPT Integration of Knowledge and Ideas CCSS.ELA-Literacy.
 CCRA.R.9 Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
 Standard met How do these two paragraphs work together?
 Use a Venn diagram to compare two non- fiction selections on the same topic.
-Informationa l Text ELA-Literacy.
-RI.9-10.1 Key Ideas and Details - Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+Informational Text CCSS.ELA-Literacy.
+RI.9-10.1 Key Ideas and Details Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
 Standard met What could have happened to El Duque if Livan had never left Cuba?
 Use a selection you have read to finish this statement: "If only (a character) had done (this action) instead of (this action), then (make a prediction about what might have happened)."
 Use details from the selection to illustrate and support your prediction.
-ELA-Literacy.
-RI.9-10.2 Key Ideas and Details - Determine a central idea of a text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.
+CCSS.ELA-Literacy.
+RI.9-10.2 Key Ideas and Details Determine a central idea of a text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.
 Standard met Why did people think it would be too difficult to build the original Bay Bridge?
 Create a website for a non-fiction selection you read.
 Include the main idea and supporting details.
 Include images that would help viewers of your website better understand the topic.
-ELA-Literacy.
-RI.9-10.3 Key Ideas and Details - Analyze how the author unfolds an analysis or series of ideas or events, including the order in which the points are made, how they are introduced and developed, and the connections that are drawn between them.
+CCSS.ELA-Literacy.
+RI.9-10.3 Key Ideas and Details Analyze how the author unfolds an analysis or series of ideas or events, including the order in which the points are made, how they are introduced and developed, and the connections that are drawn between them.
 Standard met Put the following settings in order from first to last as they appear in the selection.
 Create a timeline of the sequence of events in a selection.
 Use the Internet or other research tools to find other historical events that occurred during the same timeframe and incorporate the dates on your timeline.
-ELA-Literacy.
-RI.9-10.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze the cumulative impact of specific word choices on meaning and tone (e.g., how the language of a court opinion differs from that of a newspaper).
+CCSS.ELA-Literacy.
+RI.9-10.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze the cumulative impact of specific word choices on meaning and tone (e.g., how the language of a court opinion differs from that of a newspaper).
 Standard met Which sentence helps to explain the meaning of the word "empathy"?
 Explain how the context of a selection helped you to understand a word or phrase you did not know.
-ELA-Literacy.
-RI.9-10.5 Craft and Structure - Analyze in detail how an author's ideas or claims are developed and refined by particular sentences, paragraphs, or larger portions of a text (e.g., a section or chapter).
-Standard met Choose the sentence in this excerpt that contains the figure of speech called a simile.
-Choose an informational text that presents information in a cause- and-effect or problem-and-solution manner.
-Describe why the organization of information did (or did not) help you understand the main idea of the selection.
+CCSS.ELA-Literacy.
+RI.9-10.6 Craft and Structure Determine an author's point of view or purpose in a text and analyze how an author uses rhetoric to advance that point of view or purpose.
+Standard met The author of this selection is most likely to agree with which of the following statements?
+Write a summary of a selection from a perspective that is opposite from the selection.
+Literature